AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## Create a Model {#create-model}

-The Content Fragment models console opens in a new tab.
+The Content Fragment model console opens in a new tab.
 Think of the Content Fragment model console as your library of models, where you create new models and manage existing models.

 1. Click the **Create** button at the top-right of the screen to begin creating a Content Fragment model.